webpack-contrib/style-loader/README.md

 #### `insertAt`

-By default, the style-loader appends `<style>` elements to the end of the `<head>` tag of the page.
-This will cause CSS created by the loader to take priority over CSS already present in the document head.
-To insert style elements at the beginning of the head, set this query parameter to 'top', e.g. `require('../style.css?insertAt=top')`.
+By default, the style-loader appends `<style>` elements to the end of the style target, which is the `<head>` tag of the page unless specified by `insertInto`.
+This will cause CSS created by the loader to take priority over CSS already present in the target.
+To insert style elements at the beginning of the target, set this query parameter to 'top', e.g. `require('../style.css?insertAt=top')`.

+#### `insertInto`
+By default, the style-loader inserts the `<style>` elements into the `<head>` tag of the page.
+If you want the tags to be inserted somewhere else, e.g. into a [ShadowRoot](https://developer.mozilla.org/en-US/docs/Web/API/ShadowRoot), you can specify a CSS selector for that element here, e.g. `require('../style.css?insertInto=#host::shadow>#root')`.

 #### `singleton`